Wall Mural at Entrecampos Railway Station - Lisbon

 This project revolves around two anthropological issues that are profoundly linked to public transportation settings.
 The train station is a non-place, as french anthropologist Marc Augé that defines "non-place" as anthropological spaces of transience that do not hold enough significance to be regarded as "places".

-Entrecampos is particularly so, as a major central station in Lisbon set in between emblematic and very busy quarters of the city, and yet disembodied of its original historical placement - the old city amusement park, which has been dismantled for many years, and location is yet to be re-urbanized.
+Entrecampos is particularly so, as a major central station in Lisbon set in between emblematic and very busy quarters of the city, and yet disembodied of its original historical placement - the old city amusement park, which has been dismantled for many years, and location is yet to be re-urbanised.

 CONTENT